Savory side dishes are the best part of any menu assembly, and this green bean gremolata is one of my favorites.

 Finish it with salt and pepper to taste, and enjoy this wonderful gremolata recipe.

 Do not skip the roasted pine nuts.
-They give this dish a wonderful uplifting savory flavor.
+They give this dish a wonderful, uplifting, savory flavor.
 You will love it.

 A quick introduction to all the ingredients.
 Do read the complete recipe below for amounts.

-Garlic: fresh and free of any bruising.
+Minced garlic: Cloves of garlic should be fresh and free of any bruising.

 You can find the printable recipe with all the correct amounts at the bottom of this post.

 In this roasted green bean gremolata dish, you can eat it either hot off the skillet or cold.
 I prefer it cold.

 - When cleaning the green beans, cut off the end and pull the string center filament towards you.
 Those can be hard to eat for the little ones.

 - Bring a large pot of water to a boil.
 Then, add the green beans to the boiling water.

 - Blanch the green beans for a few minutes and immediately submerge them into a large bowl of cold water.